carpentries-incubator/SDC-BIDS-dMRI/_episodes/diffusion_tensor_imaging.md

 _Adapted from Jelison et al., 2004_

 In the following example, we will walk through how to model a diffusion dataset.
-While there are a number of diffusion models, many of which are implemented in <code>DIPY</code>.
+While there are a number of diffusion models, many of which are implemented in `DIPY`.
 However, for the purposes of this lesson, we will focus on the tensor model described above.

 ### Reconstruction with the `dipy.reconst` module